 Instructions

 - Bring a large pot of salted water to a boil.
-Add the chickpea rotini pasta and cook according to package instructions until al dente, about 8-10 minutes.
-Drain and rinse with cold water to stop the cooking process.
-Set aside.
+Cook the chickpea pasta until al dente (about 8–10 minutes).
+Drain and rinse under cold water.

-- While the pasta is cooking, mince the sun-dried tomatoes, halve the cherry tomatoes, and chop the fresh parsley.
+- While the pasta cooks, prep the sun-dried tomatoes, cherry tomatoes, and parsley.

-- In a small bowl or jar, whisk together the olive oil, red wine vinegar, Dijon mustard, maple syrup, salt, and pepper until well combined.
+- In a small bowl or jar, combine olive oil, vinegar, Dijon mustard, maple syrup, salt, and pepper.
+Whisk or shake well.

-- In a large mixing bowl, combine the cooked pasta, sun-dried tomatoes, cherry tomatoes, feta, and parsley.
-Pour the dressing over the salad and toss to coat everything evenly.
+- In a large bowl, mix together the cooled pasta, tomatoes, feta, and parsley.

 Sophie Viau says